rehanvipin/work/content/angular/di.md

 weight: 9
 ---
 # Adding features! 🙌
+TODO: add stuff from this: https://angular.io/guide/hierarchical-dependency-injection and try to move most of the service related stuff to the services page.

 ## Dependency injection
 This is how you provide new components with extra resources they need to function.
 To indicate that a class (**any class**, not just a component / service) has a dependency or is a dependency you decorate it with `@Injectable()`.
 From the docs